badj/NZGovDebtTrends2002-2025/README.md

   - 1: Amount
   - 2: Per Capita
   - 3: Population in millions

-🚀 Download the [NZ_DEBT_CHART HTML File](https://github.com/badj/NZGovernmentsDebtTrends2002-2025/blob/main/NZ_DEBT_CHART-IT-plotlyJS-basic-minified-embed.html) *(Save link as)* to open in your browser.
-The data table and all export options work directly in the browser.

 ---

 ### Project information

-> This project repo contains TODO
+→ 🚀 **View as an Interactive GitHub Pages-hosted page:** [**NZ Governments Debt Trends 2002-2025**](https://badj.github.io/NZGovernmentsDebtTrends2002-2025/) or

+→ 🚀 **As a standalone HTML file in your browser locally:**

+- Download the [**NZ_Governments Debt_Chart HTML file**](https://github.com/badj/NZGovernmentsDebtTrends2002-2025/blob/main/NZ_DEBT_CHART-IT-plotlyJS-basic-minified-embed.html) - *with plotly.js (basic - minified) v1.58.5 embedded* → *Save link as* → open in your browser.
+- Download the [**NZ_Governments Debt_Chart HTML file**](https://github.com/badj/NZGovernmentsDebtTrends2002-2025/blob/main/NZ_DEBT_CHART-IT-plotlyJS-v1-58-5-embed.html) - *with plotly.js (not - minified) v1.58.5 embedded* → *Save link as* → open in your browser.
+- [**NZ_Governments Debt_Chart HTML file**](https://github.com/badj/NZGovernmentsDebtTrends2002-2025/blob/main/NZ_DEBT_CHART-IT-without-plotlyJS-embed.html) - *without plotly.js embedded: requires library download from CDN using the latest plotly.js* → Open in IDE and download the latest plotly.js from CDN.

+→ 🚀 The data table and all export options work directly in the browser.

 ---